DrThomasAger/smile/README.md

  **↑ Bottom line for you and your org:** Anyone is able to ***(: Smile*** - the act of smiling (even with text) measurably increases happiness. ***(: Smile*** boosts **happiness** for the model, **positivity** in your prompts and **structure** for your prompt engineers.

-## • Why structure small prompts?

-Because models follow structured instructions more consistently.
-Consistent structure ensures a maintainable and explainable future-proof strategy for the prompt engineering team in your org.

-## o Why structure large prompts?

-You probably already do!
-Any section, role description, instruction or data is structure.
-Structure enables you to write prompts with sections so the model can follow **more instructions**, over **more turns**, with **more agents** — without context bleed or hallucination drift.

 ## Technical Advantages For Organizations